 This course will develop the investigative process (both criminal and non-criminal) from the scene through trial.
 The course is designed for the student to understand the investigative process as a part of the criminal justice network and also as a part of civil litigation, starting from historical perspective up to current importance of criminalistics as part of that process.
 The goal of this course is to have the student develop an analytical understanding of the investigative process and to understand the interrelationship of the investigative process and criminalistics.
-A required course for Criminal Justice and Forensic Science/CSI majors.
+A required course for the baccalaureate degree in Criminal Justice and Forensic Science/ Crime Scene Investigation.